Ensono/stacks-azure-data/README.md

 * Infrastructure as code (IaC) for all infrastructure components (Terraform).
-* [Datastacks](https://stacks.amido.com/docs/workloads/azure/data/etl_pipelines/datastacks) - a library and CLI built to accelerate the development of data engineering workloads in the data platform based upon templates.
+* [Datastacks](https://stacks.amido.com/docs/workloads/azure/data/etl_pipelines/datastacks) - a library and CLI built to accelerate the development of data engineering workloads in the data platform.
-* [Pysparkle](https://stacks.amido.com/docs/workloads/azure/data/etl_pipelines/pysparkle/pysparkle_quickstart) - a library built to streamline data processing activities running in Apache Spark.
 * Sample ingest pipeline that transfers data from a source into a landing (Bronze) data lake zone.
 * Sample data processing pipelines performing data transformations from Bronze to Silver and Silver to Gold layers.
 * Data Quality validations.